Wahama High School: Football

 Two years later, in its second Super Six appearance, Wahama battled to overtime against Madonna.
-The White Falcons converted a two-point conversion to win the school's first state title, by a score of 43-42.
+The White Falcons converted a two-point conversion to win the school's first state title, by a score of 43–42.
 In the middle of the 2013 season, longtime coach Ed Cromley retired and a new coach took his place.

 Baseball

 The Wahama High School baseball team has a rich history.
-The baseball team has four WVSSAC state titles; the first was in 1996 when the White Falcons defeated the Van High School Bulldogs 3-2.
-They claimed their second title in 1998 by defeating the Moorefield High School Yellowjackets 9-4.
-Their third title was won in 2015 by defeating the Man High School Hillbillies 7-0.
+The baseball team has five WVSSAC state titles; the first was in 1996 when the White Falcons defeated the Van High School Bulldogs 3–2.
+They claimed their second title in 1998 by defeating the Moorefield High School Yellowjackets 9–4.
+Their third title was won in 2015 by defeating the Man High School Hillbillies 7–0.
 They also have numerous regional and sectional titles under their belt.
-Their fourth title Was won in 2016 by defeating Wheeling Central Catholic 5-4, making them back-to-back state champions.
+Their fourth title Was won in 2016 by defeating Wheeling Central Catholic 5–4, making them back-to-back state champions.
+Their fifth title was won in 2023 by defeating Tyler Consolidated 10-0.